 A series of studies, including the Nurses’ Health Study, which looked at 76,464 women, and the Health Professionals Follow-Up Study, which observed 42,498 men, found that people who included nuts in their regular diet were less likely to die of cancer or heart disease at any given age.
 A clinical trial conducted in Spain also showed that people who consumed a Mediterranean diet supplemented with nuts experienced lower rates of disease-related deaths.

-As for withholding nuts from young children, another study, published early 2015 in The New England Journal of Medicine, found that introducing ground nuts to 4-11 month olds reduced their risk of developing nut allergies by the time they were 5.
+Another study, published in early 2015 in The New England Journal of Medicine, found that introducing ground nuts to 4-11-month-olds reduced their risk of developing nut allergies by the time they were 5.
 In fact, the researchers suggested that withholding peanuts from babies may be the reason why there’s been a recent rise in peanut allergies.
-The American Academy of Pediatrics has even changed its old stance, which was to avoid feeding babies nuts, because they said there is a lack of evidence to prove that avoiding nuts successfully prevents nut allergies.
+The American Academy of Pediatrics has even changed its old stance, which was to avoid feeding babies nuts because they said there is a lack of evidence to prove that avoiding nuts successfully prevents nut allergies.
 (That said, you should speak with your pediatrician before giving your child nuts.)

 Sources: The New York Times, The New England Journal of Medicine (article 1), The New England Journal of Medicine (article 2) JAMA Internal Medicine, JAMA Pediatrics, The Journal of Nutrition, PubMed.gov